-Prerequisite: FNP712 (MSN students) or FNP711 (PGC students)
+Prerequisite: NP712 (MSN students) or NP711 (PGC students)

-FNP714 FNP Clinical Skill III (3)
+NP714 FNP Clinical III (3)

 This is the third of five clinical courses for the CFNP student which provides the opportunity to practice advanced health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
 The student is at an intermediate level and will apply and begin to analyze the management process to provide primary care for individuals across the lifespan while appraising evidence-based practice guidelines.
 The student will begin to manage individuals with more complex needs.
+Clinical Credit: 3 advanced level and will apply, analyze, and synthesize the management process to provide primary care for individuals across the lifespan while evaluating evidence-based practice guidelines.
+The student will manage individuals with more complex needs and comorbidities.
 Clinical Credit: 3

-FNP715 FNP Clinical Skill IV (3)
+NP715 FNP Clinical IV (3)

 This is the fourth of five clinical courses for the CFNP student which provides the opportunities to advanced health assessment skills, critical thinking/diagnostic reasoning, and clinical management/ counseling strategies across the lifespan under the supervision of a nationally certified health care provider preceptor.
-The student is at an advanced level and will apply, analyze, and synthesize the management process to provide primary care for individuals across the lifespan while evaluating evidence-based practice guidelines.
-The student will manage individuals with more complex needs and comorbidities.
-Clinical Credit: 3
+The student is at an

-FNP716 FNP Clinical Skill V (3)
+NP716 FNP Clinical V (3)